happelm/intuneworkshops/Intune2Links.md

-# 🌐 Intune 2 - Link Collection
+# 🌐 Intune Advanced - Link Collection

 Welcome to the amazing collection of links for your Intune Workshop!